 law not to advise the country of origin for one's product.

-look for a country of origin.
-If you can't find one, chances
+a country of origin.
+If you can't find one, chances are

-product is the most sought after apricot kernel in Australia.
+product has always been the most sought after apricot kernel

-get your kernels to you within 3 days of purchasing.
+to you within a few days of purchasing.

 be an inferior product of India, Turkey, Pakistan or China.